UPRI-earthquake/upri-earthquake.github.io/doc/fdsnws.md

 2. ***Time Charts:*** You can request time charts that show you how this shaking changes over time.
 These charts help scientists and researchers analyze and study the seismic activity.

-3. ***Instrument Info:*** This service can also provide information about the tools (instruments) used to capture this seismic data.
-Understanding these instruments is crucial for correctly interpreting and using the data.

     More information about DataSelect service <a href="https://www.fdsn.org/webservices/fdsnws-dataselect-1.1.pdf" target="_blank">here</a>

 #### Station